Chaffelson/nipyapi-actions/docs/how-it-works.md

 When `deploy-flow` runs:

-1. **Registry Client Setup**: Action ensures a GitHub Flow Registry Client exists in NiFi, configured with your repository and PAT
+1. **Registry Client Setup**: Ensures a Git Flow Registry Client exists in NiFi, configured with your repository and access token

-2. **Version Resolution**: NiFi's registry client queries GitHub API to find available versions (commits) of the specified flow
+2. **Version Resolution**: NiFi's registry client queries the Git provider's API to find available versions (commits) of the specified flow

-3. **Flow Import**: NiFi downloads the flow JSON from GitHub and creates a Process Group on the canvas
+3. **Flow Import**: NiFi downloads the flow JSON and creates a Process Group on the canvas

 4. **Parameter Context**: If the flow references parameters, NiFi creates the parameter context